Dexaran/DAPP-security-standards/README.md

 To ensure an adequate level of security, the DAPP developer must take the following steps in the sequence described.

-0. Think about the coding standard and decide on it before you start so that all smart contracts are written in the same coding standard.
+0. BEFORE YOU START: Think about a coding standard and decide on this before you start writing contracts so that all smart contracts are written in the same coding style.
+This will simplify testing/ auditing/ maintaining the contract system a lot.

 1. Develop your smart-contracts and comment the code if possible.
 It is way better to make it open-source and publish the results to the community for review.
 Consider adding an open-source license.
 Github is the right place to store your codes.